-Black Widow, aka Natasha Romanoff played by Scarlett Johansson, is the badass Russian assassin, spy, S.H.I.E.L.D. agent, and the first female member of the Avengers.
+Played by Scarlett Johansson, Black Widow (aka Natasha Romanoff) is the cool and stealthy Russian assassin, international spy, S.H.I.E.L.D. agent and the first female member of the Avengers.
 (In the movie universe, that is.
-My husband and son tell me that in the comic book universe, Wasp (As in, Antman & The Wasp) is the first female Avenger!
+My husband and son tell me that in the comic book universe, Wasp - as in Antman & The Wasp is the first female Avenger!)

 Some of my favorite moments with Black Widow in the Marvel movies include the tightly choreographed fight scene between her and Hawkeye, and her tense negotiation with Bruce Banner (aka the Hulk) in Calcutta as she convinces him to join the team - both in the first Avengers movie.